Suzuki GV1400 Cavalcade: Design

 There are two key-locked storage boxes for the driver on either side of the console.
 There are two storage boxes for the passenger on the top of each side case.
 The passenger backrest has arm rests.
 The weather cover has a steel cable running along the lower edge with eye grommets for a padlock or wire-cable lock.
 The top case has an interior light and vanity mirror.
 The top case is large enough to accept a full face helmet.
 Two helmet locks that use the ignition key are just below the top case and above the license plate.
 Soft, form-fitted bags came standard for the side cases and the top case.
-The console features a LCD display that has the gear position indicator as well as warnings for low battery water and "kickstand down."
+The console features a LCD that has the gear position indicator as well as warnings for low battery water and "kickstand down."
 The bike had a switch linked to the kickstand that would kill the engine if the bike were put in gear with the kickstand in the down position.
 There are vents near the ignition key that allow air to be directed towards the driver's face and doors on both sides of the fairing that can be opened to allow engine heat to be directed toward the driver's legs.
 The passenger had controls to adjust the radio volume and station selection.
 The passenger seat has a 3-way adjustable passenger seat on both models.
 LXE models were equipped with cornering lights, air adjustable driver's seat, coin-holder and map case in the driver's storage boxes, leg wind deflectors and driver/passenger intercom jacks.
 There was a CB radio option.
 A driver backrest and passenger headrest were options.
 They are also equipped with an electrical accessory plug and a 500 watt alternator.